A-CSEAR Conference 2022

 - A maximum one-page personal summary including name, e-mail address, institutional affiliation, research interests, and years in the doctoral program to date (if applicable).

-Submissions should be submitted no later than 31 August 2022 to firstname.lastname@example.org indicating “A-CSEAR EmergingScholars Colloquium 2022 Submission” in the e-mail subject line.
-Submission outcomes will be notified by 30 September 2022.
+Submissions should be made no later than 30 September 2022 to firstname.lastname@example.org indicating “A-CSEAR EmergingScholars Colloquium 2022 Submission” in the e-mail subject line.
+Submission outcomes will be notified by 31 October 2022.

 Dr Sendirella George